Michael Jackson Accuser Wade Robson Suggests MTV Is Making It Harder For Child Abuse Survivors To Come Forward

 The 2019 Video Vanguard Award will go to Missy Elliot.
 Past recipients include Jackson, Madonna, Guns N’ Roses, P!nk, Beyoncé, Justin Timberlake, Britney Spears, Rihanna, and Kanye West.

-Per The Inquisitr, Robson claims that Jackson’s abuse was enabled by the pop star’s employees and compared the alleged cover-up to the Catholic Church sexual abuse scandal.
+Per The Inquisitr, Robson claims that Jackson’s alleged abuse was enabled by the pop star’s employees and compared the purported cover-up to the Catholic Church sexual abuse scandal.
 The 36-year-old dancer and choreographer claims that one of Jackson’s employees was responsible for organizing the meetings he had with Jackson as a child.
 He claims she was “the gatekeeper” and was “privy to all of his patterns with children.”

 Yahoo News reports that the reason Jackson’s employees failed to report and prevent the abuse was that Jackson was “too powerful to be controlled.”
 He added that “any sensible adult” would have been able to prevent the abuse.